IRA Protection from Creditors and Lawsuits by State

-IRA creditor protection varies dramatically across the United States.
+IRA creditor protection varies across the United States.
 Some states protect IRAs fully and without dollar limits.
-Others cap the exemption at specific dollar amounts, limit protection to funds reasonably necessary for the debtor’s support, or exclude certain IRA types entirely.
-The differences matter for anyone with substantial retirement savings, especially people considering a move between states or holding IRAs in multiple jurisdictions.
+Others cap the exemption at specific dollar amounts, limit protection to funds reasonably necessary for retirement support, or exclude Roth IRAs entirely.
+Outside of bankruptcy, state law—not federal law—controls whether a judgment creditor can reach an IRA.

-Federal bankruptcy law provides a separate IRA exemption capped at approximately $1.7 million for the 2025 to 2028 period.
+Federal bankruptcy law provides a separate IRA exemption capped at $1,711,975 for the 2025 to 2028 period.
 States that have opted out of federal bankruptcy exemptions require debtors to use state exemptions instead.
 Florida is among the states that have opted out, but its unlimited state exemption is more generous than the federal cap for IRA owners with large account balances.

 Speak With a Florida Asset Protection Attorney